He's been a great asset to the team and it's fun to have him around and he's just soaking all this stuff up like a sponge.

 That's what I call him.

-Um, because bees are a very important population insect for this world to go around.
+Because bees are a very important population insect for this world to go around.

 So being a busy bee, he's always moving and doing whatever he can to make sure that everyone is successful, not just himself.

-And my own dad was a recruiter for the army in the past.
+And my own dad was a recruiter for the Army in the past.

-So I I know how much it takes to go to all the high schools and to go to all the career centers and and and I mean it there's a lot to be considered one of the best in the country as a recruiter standpoint.
+So I know how much it takes to go to all the high schools and to go to all the career centers.

-I knew I knew he could do it.
+Like, just knowing that drive in itself, I knew he could do it.

-So that was one of the big decision-making factors for hiring him too.
+So that was one of the big decision-making factors for hiring him, too.

 I think that's the most important thing.